rwiankowski/azurepractical/Content/Part5/webAppsFunctions.md

 7. Deploy a sample application
     - Fork this repo https://github.com/rwiankowski/php-docs-hello-world into your GitHub account (or use something of your own if you have a PHP app for demo purpose)
     - In your new App Service, create a new Deployment Slot.
 I will be calling it Staging.
-    - In the Staging Slot, use the Deployment Centre to set up continuous deployment from the forked GH repo.
+    - In the Staging Slot, use the Deployment Centre to set up deployed using the External Git Provider
     - Select the "App Service Build Service" (or KUDU) for the build provider

 8. Test the App